pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/additional-data.md

 ## Type 0x48 Signature Creation and Verification

-When constructing or verifying a Type 0x48 signature, the relevant `domsep` notation subpacket from the signing key’s binding signature, including the subpacket header, SHOULD be passed as the initial octets of Additional Data.
+When constructing or verifying a Type 0x48 signature, the relevant `domsep` notation subpacket from the signing key’s binding signature, including the subpacket header, MUST be passed as the initial octets of Additional Data.
 An application MAY specify that further Additional Data is included.

 An application MUST check that the `domsep` notation on the signing key matches the expected identifier, based on the application context.